Cherry/ShareX-R2-Cloudflare-Workers/README.md

 ## Worker and R2 Setup

 - Run `wrangler r2 bucket create <bucket name>`.
-For the purpose of this example, I'll be using `sharex-uploads`.
+For the purpose of this example, I'll be using `sharex-files`.
 - Clone repo (or fork?)
 - Edit `wrangler.toml` with your `account_id`, `zone_id`, `route`, and `r2_buckets.bucket_name`
 - Generate a random string of characters - this will be used for an `AUTH_KEY` header that we'll send along with ShareX